swiss-seismological-service/scdetect/README.md

 [here](https://www.seiscomp.de/doc/apps/global_recordstream.html#global-recordstream)
 .

-Alternatively, the RecordStream can be defined making use of `scdetect`'s `-I [ --record-url ] URI` CLI flag (Note that this is the standard CLI flag used for all SeisComP modules implementing SeisComP's `StreamApplication` interface.).
+Alternatively, the RecordStream can be defined making use of `scdetect-cc`' s `-I [
+--record-url ] URI` CLI flag (Note that this is the standard CLI flag used for all SeisComP modules implementing SeisComP's `StreamApplication` interface.).

-In general, with regard to waveform data `scdetect` implements the following
+In general, with regard to waveform data `scdetect-cc` implements the following
 approach:

 1. **Initialization**: Download template waveform data from the *archive*